Keyboard shortcuts

 }

-or properly look up the group-version when we go to submit a &CronJob{} in an update.
+or properly look up the group version when you go to submit a &CronJob{} in an update.